athomasoriginal/clojurescript-30/02-setup-reload-custom/README.md

 # Overview

-If you have seen the structure of `00` and `01` dirs you noticed that the output of all files in development go into the `target`.  so instead, maybe you want to have all your `cljs` compiled files to go into a specific directory, with a specic name.
+If you have seen the structure of `00` and `01` dirs you noticed that the output of all files in development go into the `target` dir.  so instead, maybe you want to have all your `cljs` compiled files to go into a specific directory, with a specic name.
 To do this in boot, you use a `main.cljs.edn` file.
 See the `src` dir of this repo to see how that can be done.

 So result is that we get: